sudar/wp-yearendstats/readme.md

 Upload the file to your WordPress Plugin directory and then activate it from the Plugins page.

-Make sure that even [Open Flash Chart Core Plugin][3] is installed and actiaved.
+Make sure that even [Open Flash Chart Core Plugin][3] is installed and activated.

 [3]: http://sudarmuthu.com/wordpress/open-flash-chart-core